lucabarcelo/PipeLine/README.md

 ** LIST ** Selection 2) Volatility, Return, and Correlation comparison between input list of stocks

-** LIST ** Selection 3) Portfolio Simualations for Predicting the Future of your input list.
+** LIST ** Selection 3) Portfolio Simulations for Predicting the Future of your input list.

 __________________________________________________________________
 __Example Use: 1)__